 As we approach Mother’s Day, I wanted to share some books that showcase not just one inspiring woman, but many in our history.
-These inspiring women that lead the way or pioneered the way for girls and women to live up to their potential and to dream big.
-I’ve used these wonderful children’s books as read alouds for a unit on Women’s Suffrage and Rights.
+These inspiring women led the way or pioneered the way for girls and women to live up to their potential and dream big.
+I’ve used these wonderful children’s books as read-alouds for a unit on Women’s Suffrage and Rights.

 When I speak to students, it’s obvious that they have no clue how restricted, controlled and demeaned women and girls were until about the 1970s.
 Did you know that before the 1970s, a woman could not get a credit card on her own?